 If you are the target of defamatory internet attacks and feeling overwhelmed by the steps needed to file a defamation lawsuit, do not worry.
 We are here to help.

 At Minc Law, we have extensive experience filing internet defamation lawsuits to hold online perpetrators liable for their actions, remove defamatory content, identify an anonymous poster (when applicable), and put an end to accompanying online harassment and attacks.

 Internet defamation cases are not easy, but the chances are if you have read this far, that you are troubled by online defamation or harassment.
-To take the next step towards putting an end to defamatory internet attacks and taking back your reputation, we recommend checking out our article explaining the cost to sue for internet defamation.
+To take the next step towards putting an end to defamatory internet attacks and taking back your reputation, we recommend checking out the video below explaining the costs to sue for defamation.

 You can also find a more in-depth explanation of Minc Law services and pricing over at our Pricing Page.

 Thinking about contacting Minc Law?
-If you would like more personalized advice and a quote for your specific defamation issue, we offer a free, no-obligation initial defamation consultation.
+If you would like more personalized advice and a quote for your specific defamation issue, we offer a free, no-obligation initial defamation consultation with an intake specialist.
 You can contact us by reaching out to a Minc Law Chat Representative, sending us an email, filling out our contact form, or calling us at (216) 373-7706.